JONSASSE/432-2018/slides/class15/README.md

 ## Quiz 1 Results

-41 people took the quiz.
-The high score was 99/100, and the median was 85.
-Grades will be in your hands before class begins.
+- 41 people took the quiz.
+- The high score was 99/100, and the median was 85.
+- Grades have been emailed to you, and the [answer sketch is available online](https://github.com/THOMASELOVE/432-2018/tree/master/quizzes/quiz1).

+If you have questions about the Quiz, please email 431-help.